vijilAI/docs/source/getting-started.md

 ## Model Providers

 Vijil supports a number of LLM providers.
-If you want to use our tool on models deployed with them, make sure to create an account have API keys handy for the respective provider.
+If you want to use our tool on models deployed with them, make sure to create an account and have API keys handy for the respective provider.

 * Anyscale
 * Hugging Face